ietf-rats-wg/eat/draft-ietf-rats-eat.md

 Note that this claim is not for reporting the overall result of a verifier.
 It is solely for reporting the result of comparison to reference values.

-An individual measurement result is an array of two, an identifier of the measurement and an enumerated type that is the result.
+An individual measurement result (individual-result) is an array of two, an identifier of the measurement (result-id) and an enumerated type that is the result (result).
-The range and values of the measurement identifier varies from one measurement scheme to another.
+Different measurement systems will measure different things and perhaps measure the same thing in different ways.
+It is up to each measurement system to define identifiers (result-id) for the measurements it reports.

 Each individual measurement result is part of a group that may contain many individual results.
 Each group has a text string that names it, typically the name of the measurement scheme or system.